lupyuen/lupyuen.github.io/src/pr.md

 [(Source)](https://github.com/apache/nuttx/pull/7630)

-test logs are super helpful for nuttx maintainers
+__Test Logs are super helpful__ for NuttX Maintainers!

-because we can't tell which way the train went by looking at the tracks
+(Because we can't tell which way the train went...
+By staring at the track!)

 ![Squash Commits with GitHub Desktop](https://lupyuen.github.io/images/pr-squash1.png)